 - Modernly designed aluminum hull and Caterpillar engines.

 - Strict oversight by USCG.

 - COI Certificate of Inspection by USCG.
 Yearly inspection.

-*Our Captains have a minimum of a 25 ton Masters license and a CDL.
-They hold monthly safety drills with all crew members and vehicle inspections.
-All captains also have VHF radios to communicate directly to the Coast Guard and other Vessels.
+*Our Captains have a minimum of a 25- ton masters license and a CDL.
+All captains also have VHF radios to communicate directly with the Coast Guard and other vessels.

-*All Vessels are annually inspected by the U.S. Coast Guard.
-The Vessels are also serviced and inspected daily by a qualified, certified Master Mechanic.
+*The vessels are also serviced and inspected daily by a certified master mechanic.

 Our Weather Policy:

-Our COI (Certificate of Inspection) from the USCG on the vessels states that we shall not operate in sustained 30 kn winds and a 3-foot sea or greater.
+Our COI (Certificate of Inspection) from the USCG on the vessels states that we shall not operate in sustained 25 kn winds and a 2 1/2-foot sea or greater.

 Captains have full authority to cancel or shorten the water portion of any tour when they observe that conditions have become unsafe due to weather when not predicted.

 If there is less than a 1/4 mile of visibility, tours will be canceled.